bonniesimon/college-graph-logseq/pages/Seminar Paper _ DP-3T.md

 		- Time consuming
 		- Require workers
 		- Interview response based on memory of the affected person, would not be reliable.
+		- Privacy of the patient is violated to obtain information about the contact of the patient.
 		- The below figure shows the current contact tracing system.
 		- ![image.png](../assets/image_1631362145559_0.png)
 ## Purpose
+	- Purpose of DP-3T is not to identify affected pupil, but to alert the people who have been in contact with the affected person.
 	- Alerts you when you've come near contact of a affected person.
 	- Doesn't reveal the identity of the contacted person.
 ## Usability Goals